ooblex/ooblex/README.md

 sudo ./install_janus.sh
 sudo ./install_redis.sh
 ```
-You will need to setup a REDIS snd RabbitMQ server of your own.
+You will need to setup a REDIS and RabbitMQ server of your own.
 We suggest using a seperate server, perhaps hosted by a cloud provider, rather deploying these services on this install environement.
 This will enable many Ooblex deployments to access those systems as a shared resource.

 ```
 sudo ./install_rtc.sh